Table of Contents[Hide][Show]

 Free in Balboa Park

 If you’re looking for free things to do in San Diego, Balboa Park has enough activities to keep you and your family busy for several days.
+It’s a super weekend getaway spot in California.
 This downtown San Diego city park is one of the largest and oldest in the United States, host to the 1915-16 Panama-California Exposition.
 The buildings are full of San Diego history.
 Check out the museum website and the links throughout this article for planning tips.

 My advice is to arrive early, pack lunch and a few snacks and wear practical walking shoes because this Park is expansive.
 Sundays are particularly crowded because of additional free special events that take place each week on this day.
 And don’t forget your camera, because Balboa Park and its 100-year old buildings and gardens are perfect for family photos.

 Where Can I Park for Free in Balboa Park?

 In the middle of the city, parking can be hard to come by, let alone find a free place to park your car for the entire day.
 There are parking lots all throughout Balboa Park where you can park your car in close proximity to the attraction you wish to visit.
 When visiting on the weekends or busy times of the year (summer, in particular), be sure to arrive early to find the best spot.
 On crowded days or on special event days, there is often overflow parking available off-site with free bus drop off.
 Signs are posted on the sidewalks during these events.

 Is There Free Admission In Balboa Park?
 (Yes, But Read the Fine Print)